JessicaYeh/rom-exchange-web/README.md

 ## First Run

-In a command line terminal, go to the `rom-exchange-web` folder and type `npm install` to install dependencies, then `npm run start` to build and run the app in development mode on [http://localhost:3000](http://localhost:3000).
+In a command line terminal, go to the `rom-exchange-web` folder and type `yarn` to install dependencies, then `yarn start` to build and run the app in development mode on [http://localhost:3000](http://localhost:3000).
 Changes made in source files will automatically be built and the page will be refreshed.